ricardofdc/LPOO_19-20/docs/README.md

 [_UML aqui_]

 #### 1.4) Consequences
-As said in _**Problem in Context**_, besides the organization it makes it easier to change only one component of the game, and to keep all the others intact.
+As said in _**1.1)**_, besides the organization it makes it easier to change only one component of the game, and to keep all the others intact.